-And if by another chance you could care less about wine but require a sweet treat no matter what, I’m confident you’ll be equally pleased to indulge in one of these.
+And if by another chance you could care less about wine, but require a sweet treat no matter what, I’m confident you’ll be equally pleased to indulge in one of these.

-But at the same time these crumbly, buttery cookies are subtly sweet, with a balance of crunch from cornmeal and some sea salt – just as delicious with tea or espresso.
+But at the same time these crumbly, buttery cookies are subtly sweet, with a balance of crunch from cornmeal and some sea salt – just as delicious as an appetizer, or to savor along with tea or espresso.

-To me that equates to a perfect ratio.
-I love shortbread cookies for the very reason they’re not overly sugary, yet deliver a richness of flavor I find irresistible.
+I love cheesy Parmesan shortbread cookies for the very reason they’re not overly sugary, yet they deliver a richness of flavor that’s irresistible.

 There’s just enough cornmeal for sandy texture, and Parmesan cheese fills the kitchen with a tempting aroma as they bake.

-- 1 cup all-purpose flour
+- 1 cup (125 g) all-purpose flour

-- ½ cup brown rice flour
+- ½ cup (80 g) brown rice flour

 - ¾ teaspoon fine sea salt

-- ½ cup stoneground cornmeal
+- ½ cup (80 g) stoneground cornmeal

-- 1/3 cup finely grated Parmesan cheese
+- ⅓ cup (35 g) finely grated Parmesan cheese

 - 1 teaspoon freshly ground black pepper

-- 1 cup (2 sticks) butter, room temperature
+- 1 cup (240 g) 2 sticks butter, room temperature

-- 2/3 cup confectioners’ sugar
+- ⅔ cup (80 g) confectioners’ sugar

-- 2 tablespoons granulated sugar
+- 2 tablespoons (30 ml) granulated sugar

 - 1 teaspoon fresh lemon zest

-- Preheat oven to 325 degrees.
+- Preheat oven to 325 (160 C) degrees.

-- Sift both flours and the salt over a medium bowl; use a whisk to stir in the cornmeal, cheese and pepper.
+- Sift both flours and the salt over a medium bowl.
+Use a whisk to stir in the cornmeal, cheese and pepper.

-- Pulse the butter and confectioners’ sugar in a food processor until creamy; add the flour mixture and pulse just until a soft dough forms (about 30 seconds).
+- Pulse the butter and confectioners’ sugar in a food processor until creamy.
+Add the flour mixture and pulse just until a soft dough forms (about 30 seconds).

 - Pat the dough in an even layer into a 9-inch square or round tart pan with a removable bottom.